wallnerryan/pwx-app-catalog/apps/GitOps/GitLab/README.md

 kubectl get pvc
 ```

-## Usiing PX-Backup to Backup and Restore Gitlab
+## Using PX-Backup to Backup and Restore Gitlab

 Select Gitlab Namespace